awakwe/CPlusPlus/README.md

 11. Finally, when the user decides not to buy anything else, the program prints "Ending the Vending Machine simulation." and exits the main function, terminating the program.

+# Question Bank
+# Data Types and Input/Output Practice Problems in C++

+## True/False Questions

+1. `count--` is equivalent to `count = count + 1`.
+2. `count++` is equivalent to `count = count + 1`.
+3. Keywords can be used as variable identifiers/names.
+4. Escape sequences are used to print special characters such as `\` and `“`.
+5. Constants are used to make program maintenance easier.
+6. Abstraction refers to the logical grouping of concepts or objects.
+7. Literals are values that are entered directly into code.
+8. Logical operators are evaluated before relational operators.
+9. Strings are a primitive data type.
+10. Brute force is a good approach to programming.
+11. You must declare and initialize a variable in two separate steps.
+12. When assigning a value to a variable, the variable must be on the left of the assignment operator (`=`).
+13. The escape sequence character (`\`) is used to print special characters in an output string.
+14. Logical operators are evaluated before relational operators.

+## Answers and Explanations

+1. **False**.
+The `count--` operation is equivalent to `count = count - 1`, which means it decrements the value of `count` by 1.

+2. **True**.
+The `count++` operation is equivalent to `count = count + 1`, which means it increments the value of `count` by 1.

+3. **False**.
+Keywords are reserved words in C++ and cannot be used as variable identifiers/names.

+4. **True**.
+Escape sequences are used to represent special characters in strings.
+For example, `\\` represents a backslash, and `\"` represents a double quote.

+5. **True**.
+Constants are fixed values that do not change during the execution of a program.
+They make program maintenance easier by allowing changes to be made in one place.

+6. **True**.
+Abstraction is a programming concept that involves grouping related concepts or objects together to simplify complex systems.

+7. **True**.
+Literals are values that are directly entered into code, such as `5`, `'a'`, or `"Hello"`.

+8. **False**.
+Relational operators are evaluated before logical operators in C++.

+9. **False**.
+In C++, strings are not a primitive data type.
+They are represented using the `std::string` class from the C++ Standard Library.

+10. **False**.
+Brute force is not always a good approach to programming.
+It may work for simple problems, but it is often inefficient for complex problems.

+11. **False**.
+You can declare and initialize a variable in the same step.
+For example: `int count = 5;`.

+12. **True**.
+When assigning a value to a variable, the variable must be on the left side of the assignment operator (`=`).
+For example: `count = 10;`.

+13. **True**.
+The escape sequence character (`\`) is used to represent special characters in strings.
+For example, `\\` represents a backslash, and `\"` represents a double quote.

+14. **False**.
+Relational operators are evaluated before logical operators in C++.

 ## Quizzes